menu

 White Sulphur Springs is a very small city located in the state of Montana.
 With a population of 1,022 people and just one neighborhood, White Sulphur Springs is the 94th largest community in Montana.
-White Sulphur Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in White Sulphur Springs was built prior to World War II, making it one of the older and more historic cities in the country.

 In addition, many people in White Sulphur Springs have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.